 Some homeschooling parents might want their children home full-time, but they might not want to take on a full workload.
 This online school also allows this option, and students can happily work part-time if they choose.

 Is Acellus Enough?
 Do I Need To Supplement Acellus?

-Many Christian parents need to supplement this online course with Christian literature, Bible study, and other godly subjects as the Acellus curriculum is not aligned with Christian beliefs.
+Many Christian parents need to supplement this online course with Christian literature and Bible study as the Acellus curriculum is not aligned with Christian beliefs.

-Acellus reviews also mentioned that because this course is an online curriculum, they need to supplement it with handwriting courses.
+Acellus reviews also mentioned that because this course is an online curriculum, they must also supplement with handwriting courses.

 How Long Does Work Take Each Day?

 On average, students spend 2-4 hours daily doing their schooling.

 Acellus recommends a minimum of 2 hours 5 days per week.

 Students are advanced through grade levels based on their concept mastery rather than time spent on the subject.

 The courses are self-paced, so students can move through the course material at their own pace, depending on how quickly they pick up concepts.